As soon as we rounded the corner at the top of the hill, the massive pink granite dome in Central Texas pulled us into its vision.

 I felt like I was back in Australia where vastness surrounds you and gives you space and silence to connect to yourself.

 It seemed like everyone was out to find their inner peace and wisdom when we visited during the busy holiday season over Christmas.
+We were on our RV trip and spending most of the winter in the Southwest.
+(See USA winter ideas here)

 We arrived at 11am, after a late start (not good), and joined the queue of cars patiently waiting to get into one of the most popular Texas State Parks.